-14.80.010 Authorization.

-14.80.020 Purpose and intent.

-14.80.030 Findings.

-14.80.040 Definitions.

-14.80.050 Applicability.
+14.80.010 14.80.020 14.80.030 14.80.040 14.80.050 14.80.060 14.80.070 14.80.080 14.80.090 Authorization.
+Purpose and intent.
+Findings.
+Definitions.
+Applicability.
+Calculation of impact fees.
+Assessment and collection of impact fees.
+Traffic impact fee study.
+Impact fee improvement fund.

 14.80.060 Calculation of impact fees.

-14.80.070 Assessment and collection of impact fees.
+14.80.070 -

 14.80.080 Traffic impact fee study.

 14.80.090 Impact fee improvement fund.

 14.80.100 Exemptions.

 14.80.110 Credits and refunds.

 14.80.120 Hearing and appeal procedures.

 14.80.130 Update and amendment of impact fees.

 14.80.140 Administrative costs.

 14.80.150 Rule-making authority.

 - 14.80.010 Authorization.
-This ordinance is enacted in accordance with Part VII, chapter 46, subsections 121 through 127, inclusive, and chapter 46, subsections 141 through 148, inclusive, HRS. - 14.80.020 Purpose and intent.
+This ordinance is enacted in accordance with chapter 46, subsections 141 through 148, inclusive, Hawaii Revised Statutes. - 14.80.020 Purpose and intent.
 This chapter is intended to promote public health, safety, and welfare by providing a fair and equitable method for new development on Maui island to pay for its fair share of public transportation system infrastructure through the imposition of impact fees.
 The amount of each impact fee is calculated based on the amount and relative intensity of land use creating demand on Maui island's transportation infrastructure, resulting in a fee that is roughly proportional to the impacts of new development on public facilities.
-This Ordinance does not preclude the exaction of capital improvements that are otherwise required by law or may be imposed by an administrative agency, board, or commission for local, site specific transportation capital improvements that are needed to serve new development. - 14.80.030 Findings.
-Maui county finds: A. The General plan anticipates Maui island will experience continued growth and development in the future. - B. Continued growth will place additional demands for travel on the county's transportation system infrastructure and result in a decreased transportation level of service and quality of life without improvement to the transportation system infrastructure. - C. A well-functioning and comprehensive roadway system, bicycle and pedestrian network, and transit services are essential to the continued social and economic well-being of the island of Maui. - D. The county council, after careful consideration of several studies and documents and the experience of other similar jurisdictions, finds that the imposition of impact fees to finance specified public transportation system infrastructure in designated benefit zones is in the best interest of the general welfare of the county, is equitable, and does not impose an unfair burden on new development. - 14.80.040 Definitions.
+This ordinance does not preclude the exaction of capital improvements that are otherwise required by law or may be imposed by an administrative agency, board, or commission for local, site specific transportation capital improvements that are needed to serve new development. - 14.80.030 Findings.
+Maui County finds: A. The general plan anticipates Maui island will experience continued growth and development in the future. - B. Continued growth will place additional demands for travel on the County's transportation system infrastructure and result in a decreased transportation level of service and quality of life without improvement to the transportation system infrastructure. - C. A well-functioning and comprehensive roadway system, bicycle and pedestrian network, and transit services are essential to the continued social and economic well-being of the island of Maui. - D. The county council, after careful consideration of several studies and documents and the experience of other similar jurisdictions, finds that the imposition of impact fees to finance specified public transportation system infrastructure in designated benefit zones is in the best interest of the general welfare of the County, is equitable, and does not impose an unfair burden on new development. - 14.80.040 Definitions.
 Unless it is plainly evident from the context that a different meaning is intended, certain words and phrases used in this chapter are defined as follows: